-Stakes are high for Brazilian firms, some of which are being forced to raise their game in the battle for talent and work.
-Against a backdrop of ongoing economic challenges, it is remarkable how Veirano Advogados has been able to maintain consistency and high standards across its multiple practice areas.
-This is a rare example of a firm that can rightfully boast of real strength-in-breadth across its transactional, disputes, labour and tax work areas.
-Its sophisticated, internationally-minded approach and powerful market position secure Veirano Advogados a place among the very best.
+Stakes are high for Brazilian legal services, some of which are being forced to raise their game in the battle for talent and work.
+Against a backdrop of ongoing economic challenges, it is remarkable how Veirano Advogados has maintained consistency and lofty standards across its multiple practice areas.
+This is a rare example of a firm that can rightfully boast of scope and flexibility across its transactional, disputes, labour and tax work areas.
+Its sophisticated, internationally minded approach and powerful market position secure the outfit a place among the absolute best.

-Sensible internal reforms, such as the implementation of a modified lockstep partner compensation system and the introduction of a modern management structure have helped to professionalise the firm’s operations.
-The firm claims that the closer alignment between individual interest and firm-wide performance has helped build a more collegiate style of working that has improved client service and brought stability, while also increasing transparency and cross-selling incentives.
+Sensible internal reforms, such as the implementation of a modified lockstep partner compensation system and the introduction of a modern management structure have helped to professionalise operations.
+The closer alignment between individual interest and firm-wide performance has helped build a more collegiate style of working that has improved client service and brought stability, while also increasing transparency and cross-selling incentives.

-At the junior level, the committee has established alternative career tracks.
-Unusually, many of these decisions have been guided by an external consulting board financed by the firm and comprised of business professionals and academics who have no connection to the firm.
-Although the advice is non-binding, Veirano Advogados says it has led the firm to return to the drawing board and to include a larger variable component in its compensation system to help retain highly productive lawyers and encourage the firm to organise foreign placement for attorneys in Asia.
+Unusually, many of these decisions have been guided by an external consulting board financed by the firm, which is comprised of business professionals and academics who have no connection to the outfit.
+Although the advice is non-binding, Veirano asserts that it has led to a return to the drawing board and to include a larger variable component in its compensation system to help retain highly productive lawyers.
+Further, the firm is making moves to organise foreign placement for attorneys.

-Founded in Rio de Janeiro, the firm’s largest office is now in São Paulo after several years of rapid growth.
-Outposts in Brasília and Porto Alegre complete its network.
+Founded in Rio de Janeiro, the largest office is now in São Paulo after several years of rapid growth.
+Outposts in Brasília and Porto Alegre complete the network.